US Tourist Visa: Guide for Visitors

 If any of the above apply, you will need to be granted permission to travel to the US with the appropriate visa category.

-B-2 visa for tourism
+B-2 US tourist visa

 The B-2 is a nonimmigrant visa for those travelling to the US for reasons including: